COVID-19 and The Paget's Association

 Although our working arrangements are a little different at the moment, our Nurse Helpline and office phone lines are still available as normal, should you need to contact us.

 LASTEST INFORMATION - OUR EVENTS

-YORK - We have taken the decision to postpone our Paget's Association Member's Day in York until June/July 2021.
-Those who have booked a place will be contacted individually.
+YORK - We have taken the decision to postpone our Paget's Association Member's Day in York until 9th July 2021.
+Follow this link for details.

 SOUTHAMPTON - Our October Paget's Information Day in Southampton has been postponed until autumn 2021.
 Click here for details.